anishnath/manic/CAPABILITIES.md

 - Motion recipes: `calm`, `studio`, `punch`, and `cut`, with timing derived from the requested `run` duration rather than hard-coded absolute beats.

-Proposed v2 authoring surface (the exact accepted keys are documented by parser errors and tests):
+Representative v2 authoring surface (accepted keys are documented by parser errors and tests):

 ```manic